This post was originally published on Heroic Search blog.

-This may seem a little counter-intuitive, since we’re talking about marketing your space instead of others, but at the end of the day people are going to become members wherever they want to, regardless.
+This may seem a little counter-intuitive since we’re talking about marketing your space instead of others, but at the end of the day, people are going to become members wherever they want to, regardless.
 Making relevant information easy to find will present you as an authority as well as help the community overall.

-This might be tough (read: impossible) to do during working hours, but you could easily have a dedicated spot for people to play in evening hours.
+This might be tough (read: impossible) to do during working hours, but you could easily have a dedicated spot for people to play during the evening hours.
 Performers could be musically-inclined members or you could make a full event out of it and invite a band to come and play from time to time.

 If you’re in a densely populated area, try partnering up with the city to give discounts or other kinds of perks for members that use public transportation.

 It can be a challenge for individual spaces to do this on their own, but if you band together with other spaces in the area, it can become manageable.
 COHIP, the Coworking Health Insurance Plan started by Ashley Proctor, has worked wonders for press for the brand, not to mention helping the coworking clan worry less about healthcare, a big perk and pretty significant draw to membership.